-5.6.5 Correct Declaration of Material
+5.6.
+Correct Declaration of Material

-The correct declaration of waste or residue materials is also a crucial issue and thus an important point for the auditor to verify during the audit.
+The correct declaration of waste/residues materials is also a crucial issue and thus an important point for the auditor to verify during the audit.
 The waste or residue material has to be declared according to the factual circumstances.

-This means, for example, it is not allowed to declare food waste as UCO or to declare crude palm oil as palm oil mill effluent (POME) oil.
+No false declaration of material This means, for example, it is not allowed to declare food waste as UCO or to declare crude palm oil as palm oil mill effluent (POME) oil.
+If there are reasonable doubts about the nature of the declared waste and residues, the auditor shall be authorised to take samples and to have them analysed by an independent laboratory.